aceeric/ociregistry/README.md

 The basic usage scenario is:

 1. A client (containerd) pulls an image.
 The embedded [Echo](https://echo.labstack.com/) server handles the API calls.
-2. The Echo server delegates to the OCI Registry API handlers to implement the application logic.
+2. The Echo server delegates to the OCI Registry API handlers to implement the OCI Registry server logic.
 3. If the image is cached on the file system it is provided to the caller.
 4. Otherwise, the API handlers delegate to the embedded [Google Crane](https://github.com/google/go-containerregistry/blob/main/cmd/crane/README.md) code.
 To support this, containerd is configured to pass the upstream registry in the `X-Registry` header in step 1.
 (More on this below.)
 5. The Google Crane code builds the upstream registry URL using the `X-Registry` header value and pulls the image from the upstream as a tarball, returning it to the handler which unpacks it and saves it to the image store.